Dear Members,

 Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules,

-2016 ("IEPF Rules") read with the relevant circulars and amendments thereto, the
+2016 (IEPF Rules) read with the relevant circulars and amendments thereto, the

-Fund ("IEPF"), constituted by the Central Government.
+(IEPF), constituted by the Central Government.

 During the Year, no amount of dividend was unpaid or unclaimed for a

-to Investor Education and Provident Fund under the Section 125(1) and Section 125(2) of
+Education and Provident Fund under the Section 125(1) and Section 125(2) of the Act.

-THE SUBSIDIARIES / ASSOCIATES/ JOINT VENTURES:
+POSITION OF THE SUBSIDIARIES / ASSOCIATES/ JOINT VENTURES:

-As on 31st March, 2022 the Company has subsidiary namely M/s.Taaza
+As on 31st March, 2024, the Company has no subsidiary.

-17. ANNUAL RETURN:
+16. ANNUAL RETURN:

 As required pursuant to Section 92(3) of the Companies Act, 2013 and